-I lead the Professional Services efforts at GitHub as the Director of Field Services.
-This diversely skilled department includes Sales Engineering, Implementations, and Training teams.
+Hi.
+I lead pre-sales at GitHub as the VP of Field Services.
+This diversely skilled department includes Inside and Field Sales Engineering and the Field Architecture teams.
 It's a privilege to apply my passion for open source, experience in enterprise software development, and ideas for the future of distributed collaboration alongside my amazingly talented colleagues.

 Formal Speaking Bio